 Full-Line Stores.
-We have developed a retail presence through our full-line stores, all located in the United States, which provides us with a format to showcase the image and products of Vera Bradley.
-As of January 31, 2015, we operated 96 full-line stores averaging approximately 1,900 square feet per store.
+We have developed a retail presence through our full-line stores, all located in the United States, which provides us with a format to showcase our brand and the full array of Vera Bradley products.
+As of January 30, 2016, we operated 110 full-line stores averaging approximately 1,900 square feet per store.
 Our sales associates are passionate about our products and customer service, which, we believe, translates into a superior shopping experience.